5 Tips to Help You Avoid Rental Scams

 A quick Google search will provide you with a lot of information and reviews; you could also try and speak to previous or current tenants.
 Make sure you meet the landlord in person and that you have plenty of contact details for him/her.
 Scammers will often only have a mobile number and use a free email account like Gmail, Yahoo or Hotmail.

-Letting agencies offer much more protection than private landlords as they are aware of scams and would have already checked the property is real and who the actual owner is.
+Letting agencies such as Property Moves offer much more protection than private landlords as they are aware of scams and would have already checked the property is real and who the actual owner is.
 Make sure that the letting agency has a physical address and is a member of the Association of Residential Letting Agents (ARLA).
 You can check that they are genuine by searching on the ARLA website.

 Some scammers will break into empty properties and try and rent them out as their own.
 When the real owners turn up, the tenants are evicted as they have no rights to the property.
 If you are worried that this might be the case you can have a look on the Land Registry website (this does cost a small fee).